RishitSaxena55/WhisprNet/README.md

 ## Model
 ![](results/model/model.png)

-#### Open for any countributions or collaborations to make Machine Learning based tech solutions.
+#### Open for any countributions or collaborations to make efficient Machine Learning based Tech solutions.